Connect with us!

-The Salmon Cycling Classic is a beautiful rural ride through the outskirts of Portland proper to show support for the upcoming bicycle-pedestrian bridge over the Willamette.
-The first 250 participants to cross the finish line will receive a specially designed salmon medallion and a cedar plank salmon dinner will be available to all participants and onlookers at the finish line.
+The Salmon Cycling Classic is a beautiful rural ride through the outskirts of Portland proper to show support for the proposed bicycle-pedestrian bridge over the Willamette.
+Registration fee includes a specially designed salmon medallion (first 250 participants) and a Cedar Plank Salmon Feast to enjoy after crossing the finish line.

 CLICK ON THE MAPS BELOW AND CHECK THE DETAILS

 RACE DAY DETAILS

 Date: June 29, 2019